 With this formula, I am doing different things but I am still getting in the different types of activities that make me happy.

 But diversifying your happiness sources doesn’t have to be limited to your daily activities.
-You need to expand your happiness portfolio on the micro and macro levels.
+You need to expand your happiness sources on the micro and macro levels.

 For tonight: Yes it is time to put your thinking caps back on and do a bit more thinking about what makes you happy.
 We want to make sure you have a really good list built up.
 So come up with some additional happiness activities that are synonymous with your current list.
 Your list might include things you haven’t tried before and that’s okay too.
 I know we are doing a lot of list-making but I promise it won’t be a waste of time.